grokit/dcore/datasys/README.md

 Create a metadata directory.
 Can be a set of JSON files.
 Metadata covers both public and private, so be aware that tags and such are not private?

+# Current System as it Is (Needs Reform)

+- TheArchive.txt has misc topics, random notes.
+All mixed in.
+All have titles, but no organization beyond that.
+- Some reading notes scattered on HD.
+- Docx files left and right, some in google drive, some as archived content.
+- Misc notes in google keep, usually important stuff is eventually folded in another document.

+## How To Reform System

+-

 # TODO

 ## A

 - Gather disparate code under this roof
     - docx to markdown